-6.2.6.
-Private Key Transfer into or from a Cryptographic Module
+6.2.6 Private key transfer into or from a cryptographic module

-If the Issuing CA generated the Private Key on behalf of the Subordinate CA, then the Issuing CA SHALL encrypt the Private Key for transport to the Subordinate CA. If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.
+If the Issuing CA generated the TSP generates a Private Key on behalf of the Subordinate CA another TSP for export to that TSP, then the Issuing CATSP SHALL encrypt the Private Key for transport to the Subordinate CA that TSP.
+If the Issuing Parent CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing Parent CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.

-6.2.7.
-Private Key Storage on Cryptographic Module
+6.2.7 Private key storage on cryptographic module